 Learn how to make a gathered skirt pattern to fit any size.
-Gathered skirts are so easy!
-With just 3 rectangles you can have a lovely skirt in an hour or so made from your favorite cotton fabric.
-I love bright and pretty prints and fabrics with a bit of volume like cotton sateen.
-These skirts can be made in any length from mini to maxi and include an invisible zipper at the side.
+Gathered skirt patterns are so easy!
+With just 3 rectangles, you can have a lovely skirt in an hour or so made from your favorite cotton fabric.
+I love bright and pretty prints and fabrics with a bit of volume, like cotton sateen.
+These skirts can be made in any length, from mini to maxi, and include an invisible zipper at the side.

 - FABRIC - The best fabrics to make your gathered skirt from are woven and light to medium weight.
 Look for quilting cotton and cotton blends.
 Stiffer fabrics will give more body to your skirt and soft fabrics will drape nicely.
 I especially like how quilting cotton sits for a knee-length skirt.

 - INVISIBLE ZIPPER - 8 inches (20cm) long.
 Slightly longer is fine too if that is what you have.